 \subsection{Effect of the patch size in PS}

-We investigated the impact of different patch sizes in PS.
-The proposed MFCLIP model was trained using CollDiff and tested on DDPM, LatDiff, DiffFace, and Diffae.
-We reported the performance of MFCLIP from patch size 16 to 224.
+We investigate the impact of different patch sizes in PS.
+The proposed MFCLIP model is trained using CollDiff and tested on DDPM, LatDiff, DiffFace, and Diffae.
+We report the performance of MFCLIP from patch size 16 to 224.
 Table~\ref{tabps} shows that the performance typically increases with the growth of patch size.
 The AUC reaches the peak as the patch size is 112, and begins to decline afterward.
-We argued that the model tends to explore more forgery areas, when the larger patch size is leveraged.
+We argue that the model tends to explore more forgery areas, when the larger patch size is leveraged.
 However, oversized patch scales like 224 may introduce noises, enabling the model to acquire poor generalization performance.